 We will continue to focus on positive workplace culture through our United Leadership behaviours and developing our people.
-We will implement new policies and approaches that focus on 'how we do things' just as much as 'what we deliver'.
+We will ensure our policies and approach focus on 'how we do things' just as much as 'what we deliver'.
 This will help strengthen our high performing environment, where everyone is valued and performs their role to the best of their ability.